Alexr16/React-tutorial/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians
+# To-do App

-> In this project I build a "Math magicians" App that allows users to Make simple calculations and read a random math-related quote.
+> In this project I build a "To-do" App that allows users to create a to-do list.
 <!-- ## Screenshot

 <img src="./leaderboard.png">